circleguard/circlecore/source/representing-replays.rst

 about if that replay is cheated.
 There are several ways to create a replay through circlecore.

-All four of the following classes are subclasses of |Loadable|.
+All of the following classes are subclasses of |Loadable|.

 .. note::